johncf/johncf.github.io/content/analysis/2018-02-01_failure-analysis.md

 ### Age

-Age is a key factor that affects a device's risk of failure.
-Therefore, it is more interesting to study failure rates with respect to age, rather than actual time.
+Age of a device is believed to be a key factor that affects its risk of failing.
+Therefore, it seems more interesting to study failure rates with respect to age, rather than actual time.
 For this, we simply map the events of interest (those discussed in previous section) from time-domain to the age-domain.
 Let's look at a small example of this mapping.

 Suppose we have 2 hard disks -- "disk-1" is brand new and "disk-2" is 365 days old.
 Both of them are kept in operation for the next two years.
 On 500th day of operation, the newer disk